 What Does the Veneer Preparation Process Actually Feel Like?

-One of my patients recently told me she’d been putting off veneers for two years because she was terrified of the preparation process.
+One of our patients recently told us she’d been putting off veneers for two years because she was terrified of the preparation process.
 After her procedure, she wished she’d done it sooner because it was “nothing like what I’d imagined.”

 Here’s what you can actually expect: